 In November 2019, the Company received the Declaración de Impacto Ambiental permit ("DIA") which allows up to 40 drill pads for the Anta Norte portion of the project.
 This offers an opportunity to properly drill-test the various geophysical anomalies which the Company believes may represent mineralization related to a porphyry centre (the magnetic low) surrounded by an annular ring of magnetite-bearing skarns (the magnetic highs).
 To date, the Company has not been able to adequately test the geophysical anomalies and has been drilling along the southern edges of the targets from currently permitted drill pads.
 The Company has now also received the Authorization to Initiate Exploration Activities ("AIEA") which is required to begin drilling.
-The Company had anticipated it would mobilize to newly permitted drill setups covered by the DIA at the beginning of Q2 2020, however Covid-19 has delayed those plans.
-Currently, it is unknown when the Company will be able to resume drilling at the project due to the ongoing restrictions in Peru.
-When restrictions are lifted, the Company is ready to mobilize quickly and intends to commence drilling as soon as possible under the circumstances at that time.
+The Company had anticipated it would mobilize to newly permitted drill setups covered by the DIA at the beginning of Q2 2020, however Covid-19 delayed those plans.